VRConservation/neca_jpa/jpa.md

 Paraphrased from the Governments Working Together manual: Joint powers are exercised when the public officials of greater than two agencies agree to create another legal entity or establish a joint approach to work on a common problem, fund a project, or act as a representative body for a specific activity.
 Examples of areas where JPAs are used commonly include groundwater management, road construction, and habitat conservation.

-A joint powers authority (JPA) is a separate government organization created by the member agencies, but is legally independent from them.
+A joint powers authority (JPA) is a separate government organization created by the member agencies but is legally independent from them.
 A joint powers authority shares powers common to the member agencies, and those powers are outlined in the joint powers agreement ([Governments Working together, 2021](https://sgf.senate.ca.gov/sites/sgf.senate.ca.gov/files/GWTFinalversion2.pdf)).

 :::

-Partners developing the JPA are clear in the role of the organization acting as a critical wood utilization entity, but that it would not compete for funds with other organizations, especially RCDs or markets with private entities such as sawmills and licensed timber operators (LTOs).
-The approach outlined in this chapter takes a realistic, feasible revenue assessment appropriate for the region.
+Partners developing the JPA are clear about the role of the organization acting as a critical entity for wood utilization, but it would not compete for funds with other organizations, especially RCDs or markets involving private entities such as sawmills and licensed timber operators (LTOs).
+The approach outlined in this chapter presents a realistic and feasible revenue assessment suitable for the region.
 It provides a hypothetical operating budget for running the JPA during the startup's first five years.
-Creating a stably funded JPA will be challenging with widely fluctuating changes in private and public funds.
+Creating a stably funded JPA will be challenging due to the widely fluctuating changes in private and public funds.

 # Funding Options
 The abundance of state and federal funding of the past five years has meant many agencies and organizations depend on grant funding for implementing restoration and infrastructure projects.
 Trump administration cuts in 2025 clearly demonstrate the vulnerability of relying too heavily on grant funding.
 Many nonprofits are familiar with the cyclic nature of many funding sources.